felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

+= 1.28.0-dev.1 =

+(2018/06/20) Added a new "Rating Alt Name" option for the Schema Review and ClaimReview types.

 = 1.27.0 =

 (2018/06/16) Added the canonical, permalink, and shortlink URLs to the 'sameAs' property.
-Refactored code in the WpssoJsonSchema class for standardization.
+Refactored code in the WpssoJsonSchema class.

 = 1.26.0 =